 - Ethical Codes of Professional Associations:

 The professional associations' codes of ethics are an important but also controversial part of the standard of care.
 American Psychological Association (APA, 2002) ethical principles apply to APA members, but in most situations they are also applied to non-member licensed psychologists.
-Similarly, social workers are often held to standard set by the National Association of Social Workers (NASW, 1999) code of ethics, regardless of whether they are NASW members or not.
-Most counselors are held to the standards set by the ethics codes of the American Counseling Association (ACA, 2005) or the American Association of Marriage and Family Therapists (AAMFT, 1998).
-Many states have officially adopted APA or NASW codes of ethics as the licensing boards' standard for psychologists and social workers respectively.
+Similarly, social workers are often held to standard set by the National Association of Social Workers (NASW, 2008) code of ethics, regardless of whether they are NASW members or not.
+Most counselors are held to the standards set by the ethics codes of the American Counseling Association (ACA, 2014) or the American Association of Marriage and Family Therapists (AAMFT, 2012).
+Many states have officially adopted APA, ACA, AAMFT, or NASW codes of ethics as the licensing boards' standard for psychologists and social workers respectively.
+Here is a list of links to major professional associations codes of ethics.

 Unlike most statutes, case law and regulations, the codes of ethics are unclear about what kinds of behavior are mandated or prohibited.
 Bersoff (1994), Fleer (2000), Williams (2003) and others have noted how the ambiguity of the APA ethics code can be easily misinterpreted and used against psychologists.
 In other words, the breadth and vagueness of the codes has enabled many attorneys, boards and their so-called experts to interpret the codes in a way that has led to the sanctioning of therapists who supposedly practiced negligently, below the narrowly interpreted standard of care.